-The status of Chinese global economic power can be attributed to its sustained economic growth and also the visionary leadership of the country enabling free trade environment.
-The resultant economic strength has put the country on a path, whereby it can use it economic viability to push forward new economic projects for the ASEAN countries (The Economic Times, 2017).
+The status of China's global economic power can be attributed to its sustained economic growth and the visionary leadership of the country, which enables a free trade environment.
+The resultant economic strength has put the country on a path whereby it can utilize its economic viability to drive forward new economic projects for the ASEAN countries (The Economic Times, 2017).